 This week, if you and your spouse are in a good marriage relationship, discuss how you are doing in terms of expressing gratitude and appreciation.
-Make a commitment that you will take some time on a daily basis this week to mutually express gratitude and appreciation.
+Make a commitment that you will take some time daily this week to mutually express gratitude and appreciation.
 Talk about how you can make this part of the DNA of your marriage.
-(My Monday Marriage Moment Video this week is also about this topic).
 If you are in a broken marriage, don’t wait for your spouse to begin expressing gratitude and appreciation before you do.
 Take the lead.
-Try to find small things that you can be grateful for on a daily basis.
-I always recommend to all of my clients to start a gratitude journal when they are trying to save their marriages.
+Try to find small things that you can be grateful for daily.
+I always recommend to all my clients to start a gratitude journal when they are trying to save their marriages.
 Gratitude is not only attractive, it is highly contagious.
 The happiest people in the world, are also the most grateful.
-(I wonder why?)
 Please share this post with anyone who may benefit.
-If I can be of any service to you and your marriage, or if you would like to learn more about my non traditional approach to marriage counseling or to schedule an appointment go to themarriagecoach.com or call 314-606-4272.
+If I can be of any service to you and your marriage, or if you would like to learn more about my nontraditional approach to marriage counseling or to schedule an appointment go to themarriagecoach.com or call 314-606-4272.
 Until next time, keep falling more in love.